 - Validation: Finally, a separate prompt was used to validate the generated SQL and make adjustments if needed.

 This method allowed models like Llama and Titan to handle more complex queries by breaking down the task into smaller components that fit within their token limits.
+For cost-sensitive workloads, this can still be the best LLM strategy even when the underlying model is relatively small.

 From prompt chaining to tool integration with advanced LLMs